-- Turn the dough out onto a well-floured surface and flour your hands.
+- Turn the dough out onto a well-floured surface.
 Knead for 5-10 minutes, sprinkling additional flour as needed, until a soft and smooth dough forms.
 You can also use the dough hook in a stand mixer if you have one.

-- Grease a large bowl and place the kneaded dough into it, brushing a little more oil over the dough and covering with a tea towel.
-Place in a warm spot (like an oven with the light on) and let the dough rise for about 50-60 minutes, or until doubled in size.
+- Place the dough in a warm spot (like an oven with the light on) and let the dough rise for about 50-60 minutes, or until doubled in size.

 Cooking the Naan

 - Heat a large, flat bottomed pan on medium high heat with a drizzle of olive oil.

 - Portion the dough into approximately 12 equal pieces, then flour a surface and roll one out at a time into rough ovals, about 1-2 cm (~.5 in.) thick.

 - Once the pan is very hot, add add a piece of rolled out dough.
 The bread should immediately bubble and start to puff up.

 - Sprinkle a little pinch of salt if desired, and cook for about 45 seconds.
 Carefully flip and cook for another 30 seconds.

 - Roll the second naan while the first is cooking.
 Repeat until all of the dough has been used, keeping the cooked flatbreads in a warm oven while cooking.